platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 }
 ```

+## Commit your files in your Git repository

-Then please commit your file using the following commands:
+We need to commit local files, using the following command:

 ```bash {location="Terminal"}
 git add pages/index.tsx
 git commit -m "adding pages/index.tsx first page"